AutodeskGames/stingray-docs/README.md

 The best way to find out if something is documented in the Stingray Help for the current release is to search the site above.

+# Talk to us!

+If all the stuff below sounds like a lot of work, and you'd rather just *tell* us about a problem or an omission that you see, please don't be shy.
+You can log an issue here in this repo, you can write a comment in the "Was this helpful?" box at the bottom of any topic in the help, or you can post on [the forums](http://www.autodesk.com/stingray-forums) about it (if you want to embarrass us in front of everybody).
+We *do* read them all, promise!

 # Contributing to the docs

 Our Stingray help is a hybrid of multiple different sources and systems, packaged up together into a standard Autodesk presentation layer on the cloud.